WillFlame14/rs-docs/docs/variants/intro.md

 ## General Principles

 ### Highest Lie Principle
-- When lying about promised cards (e.g. *Pink Promise*), prefer to lie with the highest rank/colour available.
+- When lying about promised cards (e.g. *Pink Promise*), prefer to lie with the highest rank/colour that still has the intended meaning.

 ### Good Touch Play
 - If unknown cards have been sitting around for a long time without a *Tempo Clue* and it is now endgame, the rightmost is promised to be playable.